RobotLocomotion/LabelFusion/docs/pipeline.rst

 - double click on kuka-driver and edit command to be: :code:`kuka_driver -fri_port 30201` (or different port)
 - start :code:`iiwa-drivers` group

 Same as above but we will use the kuka arm to move the xtion around.
-Set :code:`useCorlDev = True` in :code:`iiwaManipApp.py`.
+Set :code:`useLabelFusionDev = True` in :code:`iiwaManipApp.py`.
 This launches director with :code:`dc = DataCollection` object constructed.

 - Spawning a table frame.
 With the measurement panel activated make three clicks in openni point cloud.
 First on front edge of table, second in middle of table in a direction perpendicular to the front edge, the third should be above the able.
 Then :code:`dc.spawnTableFrame()`.